sc3/django-townsquare/README.md

 django-townsquare
 ===========

-Python-Django port of townsquare project
+Python-Django port of Townsquare project found at https://github.com/sc3/townsquare

 Steps to test out the project: